The Musicians (Caravaggio)

 The Musicians or Concert of Youths (c.
 1595) is a painting by the Italian Baroque master Michelangelo Merisi da Caravaggio (1571–1610).
-It is held in the Metropolitan Museum of Art, New York, where it has been since 1952.
-It underwent extensive restoration in 1983.
+The work was commissioned by Cardinal Francesco Maria del Monte, who had an avid interest in music.
+It is one of Caravaggio’s more complex paintings, with four figures that were likely painted from life.

-Caravaggio entered the household of Cardinal Francesco Maria Del Monte sometime in 1595, and The Musicians is thought to have been his first painting done expressly for the cardinal.
-His biographer, the painter Baglione, says he "painted for the Cardinal youths playing music very well drawn from nature and also a youth playing a lute," the latter presumably being The Lute Player, which seems to form a companion-piece to The Musicians.
+Patron

-The picture shows four boys in quasi-Classical costume, three playing various musical instruments or singing, the fourth dressed as Cupid and reaching towards a bunch of grapes.
-The picture is an allegory relating music to the sustenance of love in the same way that food is the sustenance of life.
+Caravaggio entered the household of Cardinal Francesco Maria del Monte sometime in 1595, and The Musicians is thought to have been his first painting done expressly for the Cardinal.
+His biographer, the painter Baglione, says he "painted for the Cardinal, youths playing music very well drawn from nature and also a youth playing a lute," the latter presumably being The Lute Player, which seems to form a companion-piece to The Musicians.